Solo Tib Bar Review – TBG (Expert Tested)

 Although the Solo Tib Bar is already pretty small (compared to the Isotib), it also has a detachable weight sleeve which makes it even more compact.

-Solo Tib Bar Detachable Sleeve
+Solo Tib Bar Disassembled

 Because of the flat foot plate, it’s also much easier to throw the Solo Tib Bar into your gym bag than it is the bulkier Isotib!